Encyclopedia

 Achillesaurus

-Achillesaurus (Uh-KILL-ee-SAWR-us; “Achilles’ lizard”) is a genus of alvarezsaurid theropod dinosaur that lived during the Late Cretaceous period (Santonian stage), approximately 86.3 to 83.6 million years ago.
+Achillesaurus Achillesaurus (Uh-KILL-ee-SAWR-us; “Achilles’ lizard”) is a genus of alvarezsaurid theropod dinosaur that lived during the Late Cretaceous period (Santonian stage), approximately 86.3 to 83.6 million years ago.
 Its fossils were discovered in the Bajo de la Carpa Formation in RĂo Negro Province, Argentina.
-The name Achillesaurus refers to the dinosaur’s well-developed heel bone, which suggests
+The name Achillesaurus refers to the dinosaur’s well-developed heel bone, which

 Achillesaurus Read Post »